Battery Prep

 The wiring above is a key but not the whole story.
 My kit came with four sets of white wire harnesses as shown.
 Each harness is made up of 13 wires numbered 0 (black) and 1 to 12 (white).
 The position of each white wire in the harness is critical, so critical that each wire is printed with its position number 1-12.

-What fooled me most was that the wires as delivered are 4 feet long.
+What fooled me most was that the wires delivered are 4 feet long.
 That's the approximate size of a Tesla battery front to back.
 My obvious conclusion was that the wires must in the worst case, span the entire battery.
 I wondered how they connect to the battery?
 Wrong.
 The 4 feet allow for many installations, not mine.
-For my installation the wire will be trimmed. |
+For my installation the wire will be trimmed.
+Keep in mind that I'm and absolute first timer in all of this. |

 On the front of each battery, EVW has attached their red "Connectivity Board".
 This is wonderful since the board collects all of the connections needed in the battery and consolidates them into one plug.
 That plug is then used to connect a colored wire harness.
-Then the challenge is to connect the white harness to the colored harness.

 Wire the Batteries BMS

-The objective now is to attach white wires to colored wires.
+The objective now is to attach white wires to the colored wires.
 Notice that the white wires are actually number at both ends of the schematic.
 At the top, wire #0 traces around to "c-" which attaches to the colored #8 - Black - C1- (module negative.
 Wire #1 traces to "C1" which attaches to colored wire #10 - Brown - c1+.
 Wires 2-6 attach to colored wires 7, 11, 6, 12, 5 respectively.

-Trick - white wires 7 - 12 are all connected to white wire 6. |
+Trick - one of the white sets serve two batteries.
+The other three only serve one battery.
+In the latter case white wires 7 - 12 are all connected to white wire 6. |

 The recommended method for attaching these wires are to solder and shrink wrap the connections.